hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 {{% details title="Alpine*" closed="true" %}}

-Hyprland is currently available in Alpine's [community repository](https://wiki.alpinelinux.org/wiki/Repositories#Community) and it is maintaned by the community.
+Hyprland is currently available in Alpine's [community repository](https://wiki.alpinelinux.org/wiki/Repositories#Community) and it is maintained by the community.

 The following command will install hyprland and its dependencies.